 If you use an e-reader, it's probably a Kindle or an iPad.
-This 500+ pages eBook will be available as a PDF, ePub and Mobi.
+This 500 pages eBook is available in PDF, ePub (iPad) and Mobi (Kindle).

 The eBook comes with a Limited-time discount.
-Utilize this offer and pre-order it today!
+Utilize this offer and purchase it today!

 Table of Contents